 How Do Aeoniums Change Seasonally

 For this reason, these plants have fewer and smaller leaves during the summer months.
-Their leaves are often closed during this hot, dry time as a way of saving moisture.
+Their leaves are often closed during this hot, dry time to save moisture.

-These are normal reactions to the hot, dry months of summer, so you should not be alarmed or try to correct the situation.
+These are normal reactions to summer’s hot, dry months, so you should not be alarmed or try to correct the situation.

 Respect the natural cycle of the plant.
 Don’t give it extra water during the summer.